Jgolo93/Jgolo93/README.md

 ## Hi there 👋

 I'm **Jason Goliath**, a passionate **Test Analyst** with a background in IT support, software testing, and system integration.
-My journey started from humble beginnings in customer service, working my way into the world of technology, where I found my love for **software testing, automation, and problem-solving**.
+My journey started from humble beginnings in customer service, working my way into the world of technology, where I found my love for **software testing, automation, and problem-solving and web development**.

 ### 👨‍💻 About Me
 - 🔍 **Current Role**: Test Analyst at **Automation Exchange (AEX)**